patelamitkumar/frontend-development-basics/README.md

 * javascript (js) - provides you with components to ecrich the behaviour

 #### html
-- The file name should be saved with extention wither .htm or .html
+- The file name should be saved with extention with .htm or .html
 - Though not mandatory but the page contant should be placed inside <body></body> element.````
 ```
 <html>